2017 EAIR Forum Porto Call for Proposals

 The Forum will be hosted by University of Porto

-2017 Call for Proposals is still OPEN Submission Deadline – 20 FEBRUARY 2017
+2017 Call for Proposals for Posters still OPEN Submission Deadline – 1 MAY 2017

 TO SUBMIT YOUR PROPOSAL CLICK ON PROPOSAL FORM

 You may submit more than one proposal but only one (per main author) will be accepted.
 You will normally have a timeslot of 20 minutes to present the ideas set out in your paper plus 10 minutes for colleagues to comment on the ideas presented.
 There is a possibility that your presentation will be part of a new and/or different presentation format.
 For now there are 4 presentation formats for your proposal submission: (1) 30 minutes’ presentation, (2) Poster presentation, (3) Other format (workshop/panel/round table).Please indicate the nature of your proposal when submitting online.
 Poster proposals are also very welcome because they are typically well suited for giving overviews of facts, figures and conclusions drawn from research.
 They will be displayed in the best position to attract the attention of Forum participants: there will also be a session during the Forum for poster presenters to communicate key ideas and relevance.

 All Speakers at the EAIR Forum are required to register for the Forum and pay for the Forum registration fee.
 EAIR members will receive a reduction in the Forum registration fee.
 For young professionals and academics (aged 35 and younger at the time of the Forum) who are working in higher education institutions and other organisations in the higher education fabric (ministries, quality assurance agencies, etc.) EAIR is offering a 50% reduction of the normal Forum registration fee, if the submitted proposal is accepted.